-If the bird you encounter has no feathers, it’s a nestling and it should be gently returned to the nest - if you’re able to.
-Many think that adult birds will abandon their babies if they’re touched by humans, but this just isn’t true, so don’t let it stop you providing bird first aid and potentially saving a life
+If the bird you encounter has no feathers, it’s a nestling, and it should be gently returned to the nest - if you're able to.
+Many think that adult birds will abandon their babies if they’re touched by humans, but this just isn’t true, so don’t let it stop you from providing bird first aid and potentially save a life

 Careful Handling is Vital

-When handling any kind of bird, it’s important to be as gentle as you can.
-That’s because birds shock extremely easily and the trauma of being caught can actually result in the death of the bird.
+When handling any kind of bird, it’s essential to be as gentle as you can.
+That’s because birds shock exceptionally easily, and the trauma of being caught can actually result in the death of the bird.
 Before doing anything, consider how easy you think it will be to capture the bird and adjust your actions accordingly.

-Another important aspect to take account of is where you found the bird.
-For example, if you’ve hit the bird with your car, it could be badly injured, so a visit to the vet might be your only options.
+Another important aspect to take account is where you found the bird.
+For example, if you’ve hit the bird with your car, it could be badly injured, so a visit to the vet might be your only option.
 Or if you saw the bird fly into a window, it might just be concussed and only need a few hours of rest in a darkened room to recover.
-Birds can become injured a variety of different ways and the most appropriate bird first aid may take a couple of minutes to figure out.
+Birds can become injured in a variety of different ways, and the most appropriate bird first aid may take a couple of minutes to figure out.